Trinity Scottish Country Dance Group

 In October 2010 Vision TV came to a Trinity Class and made this brief video for a station break:

-breezy Seeley Hall (as seen in the two
+dance in Seeley Hall as seen in the photos.
+Ordinarily

 To the left